wanderingbonzi/minecraft-performance-guide/README.md

     **For AMD gpus and integrated graphics, I recommend you [follow this tutorial](https://www.youtube.com/watch?v=eZaJ2WHJsTs)**

-* Make sure to use the ``high performance`` power plan!
+* Make sure to use the `high performance` power plan!
 To change it, go into windows search and type "control panel" then select "view by: large icons" in the top right corner, then click on "power options".
 You should [see this](https://imgur.com/a/y89c51r), then change the plan to "high performance" and you're done!
 It uses more power, but it gives better performance. (notably enabling turbo boost) If you don't see it by chance, click on "show additional plans" and it should show up.

+If you're on a laptop and use the high performance power plan, don't unplug it.
+Running anything on battery life is misery and it would drain quickly anyway.

 ## **Disbaling unnecessary services & startup programs**